snollygolly/coin-signals-trader/README.md

 This is the per coin price you want to use for this signal.
 If you'd like the trader bot to use it's default, you can pass "A"

 - Meta
 If you'd like to attach addition information to your signal, you may do it here.
 The symbol * may not be used in meta information though.
+This string will be used to create filenames for your trades.
+It's suggested that you supply a unique string for each signal.
+Timestamps are a good choice.

 ### Example